Africans contribute less than 1% of the world’s research, despite facing the toughest developmental challenges.

 Harnessing resources that can help African researchers progress.

-Apply to LUNE ONE 2023 Cohort
+Call for Application LUNE ONE 2023 Cohort

-LUNE ONE is a research fellowship for undergraduate and early postgraduate African students who are enthusiastic about learning how to engage and produce impactful research across disciplines.
+LUNE ONE is our flagship research fellowship for undergraduate and early postgraduate African students who are enthusiastic about learning how to engage and produce impactful research across disciplines.
 Selected participants join a cohort who go through an intense 12 weeks of mentoring and classes to develop personal and professional research skills needed for academic, commercial, innovation or development research.
 This program is free for participants.

 Join Our Community